 TBU Employees and TBU External Employees

-The obligation to wear respiratory protective equipment does not apply to employees sharing a common office (space) provided that they keep a distance of at least 2 metres between each other and that regular ventilation is ensured.
+The obligation to wear respiratory protective equipment does not apply to employees and persons in a similar position sharing a common office (space) provided that they keep a distance of at least 2 metres between each other.

 A TBU employee or a TBU external employee who develops acute health problems indicating a viral infectious disease, is obliged to contact his/her general practitioner, consult his/her health condition with the GP, follow the recommendation thereof and inform his/her superior.

 If a TBU employee or a TBU external employee has been quarantined, he/she is obliged to report this fact to his/her superior, who shall inform the contact person at the given TBU component part.
 The contact person shall report this information to the Head of TBU Crisis Management Team, Vice-Rector for Internal and External Relations (firstname.lastname@example.org), without delay.